guglxni/fedzk/README.md

 FEDzk is a cutting-edge framework that integrates federated learning with zero-knowledge proofs to address privacy and security concerns in distributed machine learning.
 Traditional federated learning systems face challenges with respect to verifiability and trust; our framework solves these issues by providing cryptographic guarantees for model update integrity.

+> ⚠️ **Important:** As of April 24, 2025, the duplicate `fedzk/` directory at the project root has been deprecated.
+Always use `src/fedzk/` for development.

 ### Key Differentiators

 - **Provable Security**: Unlike conventional federated learning frameworks, FEDzk provides mathematical guarantees for the integrity of model updates